Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_HardwareSetup.rst

 want to take a closer look to it.
 But we don't have to, since the only thing we are interested in is to trigger the button we normally use to operate the door.

-How can the button be triggered?
-Of course it can be triggered by some mechanical construction, for example some kind of arm, but it is also possible to bypass it with an electrical switch (see general description here).
+We will not trigger the button directly, but we will be able to bypass it as described here (TODO).

 At first we have to dismantle the casing of the remote switch.
 With a small screwdriver this is an easy task.